 - 1 medium 4 1/8” long green onions sliced diagonally into ½” pieces

-- Gather all of your ingredients
+- Gather all of your ingredients.

-- Separate the layers of green onions cut them and add them to the bowl
+- Separate the layers of green onions. cut them. and add them to the bowl.

-- Rehydrate the wakame in a separate bowl for 5 minutes
+- Rehydrate the wakame in a separate bowl for 5 minutes.

-- Add in the dashi infused miso paste
+- Add in the dashi-infused miso paste.

 Customers say this miso soup paste is delicious.
 It’s great for using in soups and it’s essentially miso with dashi infused in it as well:

-What is Miso?
+What is miso?

-When most people hear the word ‘miso’, they automatically think of the soup of the same name.
+When most people hear the word “miso”, they automatically think of the soup of the same name.

-However, miso is actually the flavoring used to make the soup so delicious.
+However, miso is actually the flavoring used to make the soup so delicious!

 Miso is known for being high in protein and rich in vitamins.

 It has a salty flavor and a rich aroma that can vary according to the ingredients and fermentation process.
-Its taste has been described as salty, sweet, earthy fruity and savory.
+Its taste has been described as salty, sweet, earthy, fruity, and savory.

-What is Dashi?
+What is dashi?

-The kicker is that dashi is actually used as the base of many Japanese soups including clear broth, noodle broth soups and, you got it, miso.
+The kicker is that dashi is actually used as the base of many Japanese soups, including clear broth, noodle broth soups and, you got it: miso.

 So if you like a nice cup of miso soup, you really can’t do without dashi.

-Once miso soup is prepared you can store it in the refrigerator in a tightly sealed container.
+Once miso soup is prepared, you can store it in the refrigerator in a tightly sealed container.
 This will prevent any bacteria from growing.

-For best results, eat within 3 days.
+For the best results, eat within 3 days.

-Different Types of Miso
+Different types of miso

-Here are some of the most popular.
+Here are some of the most popular types:

 - Awase: Awase is a mix of red and white miso.
 It can be used in all types of Japanese cuisine.

 There are several other types of miso that come from various regions of Japan and these can be seasoned any way you choose.
 However, the most popular additions are barley or dashi.

-Other Uses for Miso
+Other uses for miso

-- Miso Dressing: Miso dressing can be made in a variety of ways.
+- Miso dressing: Miso dressing can be made in a variety of ways.
 One idea is to crush it with cucumbers and green beans.
 This is perfect for putting on salads or it can also work as a dressing for other foods.

-Other Uses for Dashi
+Other uses for dashi

 While dashi is commonly associated with miso soup, it can be used in a variety of applications.

 Fish and vegetables can also be simmered in dashi to add a flavorful element.
 It also makes a great brine for fish and chicken.

 Because dashi is rich in vitamins and minerals, it also makes a soothing elixir.
 When warmed, it can be used to aid digestion and soothe sore throats.